immiranda/immiranda/README.md

 - 👋 Hi, I’m @immiranda
-- 👀 I’m interested in developer opportunities
 - 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on all new projects
-- 📫 How to reach me :)
+- 📫 How to reach me : nmanyika@seas.upenn.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: what is old becomes new again.

 <!---
 immiranda/immiranda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.